abpframework/abp/docs/AspNetCore/Client-Side-Package-Management.md

 gulp
 ````

-When you run the gulp, all related packages will copy their own resources into the **wwwroot/libs** folder.
+When you run the gulp, all packages will copy their own resources into the **wwwroot/libs** folder.
 Running yarn & gulp again is only necessary if you make a change in your dependencies in the **package.json** file.

+> When you run the Gulp command, dependencies of the application are resolved using the package.json file.
+The Gulp task automatically discovers and maps all resources from all dependencies (recursively).

 #### See Also